ipuyupi/RPS-Twist/README.md

 - Your HP (green) and AI HP (red) are shown above the cards.
 - Last moves for you and the AI appear under the cards.
-- A big banner appears on win/lose; the match auto-restarts shortly after.
+- A big banner will appear when you win/lose; the match auto-restarts shortly after.
 - High Score and the number of rounds are saved locally in your browser.

 ## Controls